 “The reasons for keeping money separate might not apply to points and miles, especially if you travel together,” he says.

-Here’s a rundown of some of the best rewards cards for newly married couples and tips on how you can use these cards and your married status to get the most from your rewards.
+Here’s a rundown of some of the best rewards cards for couples and tips on how you can use these cards and your married or domestic partner status to get the most from your rewards.

 Double up on big travel bonuses